EDMdesigner/EDMdesigner-API-Doc/README.md

 We will post an object with two parameters:
   * url {String} The url of the deleted image
   * userId {String} The id of the user who deleted the image.
+  * hash {String} Hash we use for authenticat ourself.
+We concatenate your magic world with a timestamp and create an md5 hash from it.
+With this hash you can ensure that the request came from us.
+  * time {String} The timestamp we used for creating the hash

 Your response to our post request should be 200.
 (HTTP status code)
+Or if you want to response with some kind of error (for example an error message), then you have to send an error object with the following property:
+  * err

+For example:
+	var error = {
+		err: "Not my user!"
+	};

 ___